 It can be harder than you think to know who to trust following a car accident.
-Obviously, the other driver, his or her insurance company and the car wreck attorney working for them may be looking for ways to discredit you and avoid taking responsibility for the damage and injuries you suffered in the wreck.
+Obviously, the other driver, his or her insurance company and the car accident attorney working for them may be looking for ways to discredit you and avoid taking responsibility for the damage and injuries you suffered in the wreck.
 However, you might be surprised to find that your own insurance company will not cover all of your damages, treat you fairly or work to ensure the other side is held accountable for their negligence.

 Insurance agents work for insurance companies, and their loyalty is to their employer, not you.
 This is never more evident than when drivers discover that their ‘full coverage’ auto insurance is actually not full coverage, which is something that many drivers do not find out until it is too late.
-And your insurance company is not anymore excited about paying for your damages than the other driver’s insurance company.
-Both companies wont to get away with paying nothing or as little as possible.
+And your insurance company is not any more excited about paying for your damages than the other driver’s insurance company.
+Both companies want to get away with paying nothing or as little as possible.

 Texas is a fault state, which means that when car accidents happen, a driver involved in the wreck must be assigned fault, and the driver who is found to be at fault must compensate the victims of the crash for medical costs and property damage.